MagnusThome/RejsaCAN-ESP32/README.md

 General  (GPIO47)
 High driver switched output max 500mA  (GPIO21)

-On the rear side of the pcb you can get to a few extra pins but it's not possible so solder pin headers here due to the esp-module being on the other side of the board where these pads are.
+On the rear side of the pcb you can get to a few extra pins but it's not possible to solder pin headers here due to the esp-module being on the other side of the board where these pads are.

 General  (GPIO6)  (A5)
 General  (GPIO7)  (A6)